wizeline/AutonomousQAAgent-POC/README.md

 - `Prepare Git Commit` / `Create/Update File on GitHub` (code + httpRequest nodes)
   - Create/commit test files to the `testBranch` branch.

+## Webhook Configuration
+This webhook will listen for events from **GitHub Actions**.
+When the test results artifact is uploaded successfully, the webhook will be triggered to download the file and send "sample" files to a specific email address.

+To set up the connection, you will configure your GitHub repository to use the n8n production webhook URL.

+### Configuration Steps

+1. In your n8n workflow's Webhook node, copy the **Production URL** (or Test URL, depending on your environment).
+2. Open the **GitHub repository** where you want to register these webhook events.
+3. Click on the **"Settings"** tab of the repository.
+4. In the Repo Settings sidebar, click on **"Webhooks"**.
+5. Click the **"Add webhook"** button.
+6. In the "Payload URL" field, paste the link copied in **Step 1**.
+7. In the "Which events would you like to trigger this webhook?" section, tick the checkboxes for the following events:
+    * **"Check runs"**
+    * **"Pull requests"**
+8. Finally, ensure the "Active" box is ticked (it should be by default) and click **"Add webhook"** (or **"Update webhook"** if you are editing).
 ## General flow (step-by-step)

 1. Trigger: `When clicking 'Test workflow'` — start the flow.